Boulder08/chunknorris/README.md

 - Example: --scd-method 2
 - Default: 1

-**--scd-tonemap**: Defines if the Avisynth+ plugin DGHDRtoSDR should be used for tone mapping an HDR source in the scene change detection phase (improves accuracy).
+**--scd-tonemap**: Defines if the Avisynth+ plugin DGHDRtoSDR should be used for tone mapping an HDR source in the scene change detection phase.
-- Example: --scd-tonemap 0
+- Example: --scd-tonemap 1
-- Default: 0 for SDR, 1 for HDR sources
+- Default: 0

+**--scdetect-only**: Enables the mode for only running the scene change detection.

 **--downscale-scd**: Set this parameter to enable downscaling in the scene change detection script using the factor set by the parameter.
 Improves performance a lot without much effect on accuracy.
-- Example: --downscale-scd 2
+- Example: --downscale-scd 4
-- Default: 4
+- Default: 2

 **--decode-method**: Selects between avs2yuv64 or ffmpeg as the application that loads the encoding script and pipes to aomenc.
 There should not be a difference between the two, but in case of any problems, it might be a good idea to change the decoder.
 - --decode-method 0 uses avs2yuv64.